vladovip/J-Programing-Basisc---Javascript-/README.md

 # JavaScript Programming-Basisc coding tasks.
-Some coding tasks will be included.
+Some coding tasks are included.